Metrizable uniform spaces: Universal constructions

-\begin{definition}[Coarsest pre-uniformity] Given a family $u$ of pre-uniformities $u_\lambda$ on a set $X$, the final pre-uniformity $u_f$ corresponding to the family $f$ of maps $f_\lambda\:(X,u_\lambda)\to X$ is the greatest lower bound $\inf u$ of the family $u$.
-Alternatively, $\inf u=\sup u_*$, where the set $u_*$ of lower bounds of $u$ among all pre-uniformities on $X$ is non-empty as it contains the anti-discrete pre-uniformity $u_\emptyset$ (cf.\ \cite[\S II.1.5]{Bou}).
-Similarly $\sup u=\inf u^*$, where the set $u_*$ of upper bounds of $u$ among all pre-uniformities on $X$ is non-empty as it contains the discrete uniformity $u^\emptyset$.
-By the above, $\inf u$ consists of all covers, normal with respect to the family $\bigcap_\lambda u_\lambda$.
+Given a family $U$ of pre-uniformities $u_\lambda$ on a set $S$, the final pre-uniformity $u_F$ with respect to the family $F$ of maps $\id\:(S,u_\lambda)\to S$ is the greatest lower bound $\inf U$ of the family $U$.
+Alternatively, $\inf U=\sup U_*$, where the set $U_*$ of all lower bounds of $U$ (among all pre-uniformities on $S$) is non-empty since it contains the anti-discrete pre-uniformity $u_\emptyset$ (cf.\ \cite[\S II.1.5]{Bou}).
+Similarly $\sup U=\inf U^*$, where the set $U_*$ of all upper bounds of $U$ (among all pre-uniformities on $S$) is non-empty since it contains the discrete uniformity $u^\emptyset$.
+By the above, $\inf U$ consists of all covers that are normal with respect to the family $\bigcap_\lambda u_\lambda$.